lesialin/CarND-Vehicle-Detection/writeup_template.md

 The best  accuracy in my experiment is about 99% in current dataset.

 So I  used HOG and histogam of YUV channel, plus spatial image with 32x32 size.

-You can find the training processes in TrainCarDetect.py

 |                       | Feature 1 | Feature 2       | Feature 3     | Accuracy |
 | --------------------- | --------- | --------------- | ------------- | -------- |